Dave-team/Knowledge-base/Networking.md

 ## Reaching out to people
 - Use a good approach:
     - Aim for a warm intro
-    - If that's not possible, options include LinkedIn, Twitter, Slack, messaging boards, Meetup pages
+    - If that's not possible, options include LinkedIn, Twitter, Slack, messaging boards, Meetup pages - people you have something in common with
 - Be specific about what they have done and relate that to something interesting you are doing yourself.
 Find something you have in common.
 A good excuse for reaching out is because someone recommend you to reach out (make sure the other person is a mutual connection)
 - Ask specifically for something:
     - Have an agenda for what you want to discuss (i.e. the opposite of ‘picking their brain’)